 Tax Exemption - Disabled Veteran/Surviving Spouse

-On April 6, 2011, legislation was approved by the Virginia General Assembly exempting certain disabled Veterans and their surviving spouses from local real estate taxes on their principal place of residency which they own and occupy.
+On April 6, 2011, legislation was approved by the Virginia General Assembly exempting certain disabled veterans and their surviving spouses from local real estate taxes on their principal place of residency which they own and occupy.
 In accordance with state law, the level of exemption for which one may be eligible is determined by legal ownership of the property.

-To apply for the exemption, a Veteran must provide documentation from the U.S. Department of Veterans Affairs (VA) which certifies the Veteran's current VA disability status.
+To apply for the exemption, a veteran must provide documentation from the U.S. Department of Veterans Affairs (VA), which certifies the veteran's current VA disability status.
 The document(s) must be an original (not a photocopy or faxed copy), has no alterations and includes the following qualification requirements:

-The veteran, his or her surviving spouse, is not required to re-apply unless there is a change in the principal place of residence.
+The veteran, or the surviving spouse, is not required to re-apply unless there is a change in the principal place of residence.
 Additional documentation and/or information may be required to reaffirm an applicant's eligibility for continual exemption.
 An applicant must report any change in residency, disability status, ownership of the residence, marital status, death of an owner or other information that relates to this exemption.
 If you have any questions, please call the Commissioner of the Revenue's Office at 757-727-6690.